Skip to content

 Innovative methods adopted

-The HKLR viaduct, mainly situated at open waters, is the first bridge in Hong Kong to adopt prestressed precast pier construction method and precast concrete pile cap shells to minimise underwater works.
-This ensured a safer working environment and eliminated tidal constraints.
+The HKLR viaduct, mainly situated at open waters, is the first bridge in Hong Kong to adopt the prestressed precast pier construction method and precast concrete pile cap shells.

-Floating concrete batching plant was introduced, which was the first of such facilities in Hong Kong and significantly reduced the logistics and ensured the best quality of concrete produced.
+Floating concrete batching plant was introduced, which was the first use of such facilities in Hong Kong.
+It significantly reduced the logistics and ensured the best quality of concrete produced.

-The construction of two separate tunnel tubes of the HKLR to cross under the existing Airport Express Line (AEL) is one of the most challenging works for the HZMB project in Hong Kong.
+The construction of two separate tunnel tubes of the HKLR to cross under the existing Airport Express Line (AEL) was one of the most challenging works for the HZMB.

-As the AEL is an important railway link between Hong Kong International Airport and the central business district, the normal and safe operation of the AEL must be maintained at all times.
+As the AEL is an important railway link between Hong Kong International Airport and the central business district, the normal and safe operation of the AEL had to be maintained at all times.

 People who made it happen